THE ROAR FOUNDATION MISSION STATEMENT

-The Roar Foundation, founded in 1983 by Tippi Hedren, exists solely to support the abandoned exotic felines at Shambala Preserve.
+The Roar Foundation, which I founded as a 501(c)(3) non-profit organization in 1983, exists solely to support The Shambala Preserve.
 Our mission is to educate the public about the dangers of private ownership of exotic animals.
-Huge numbers of dangerous animals are bred and sold in the United States for illegal purposes.
-Private ownership presents a grave danger to the public and is cruel and unfair.
+Huge numbers of exotic dangerous animals are bred and sold in the United States for illegal purposes.
+Private ownership presents a grave danger to the public and is cruel and unfair to these animals.
 More stringent legislation is needed to prohibit breeding and selling.
-We are actively involved on federal as well as state levels.
+We are actively involved in legislating this on federal and state levels.

-Shambala is home to over 50 big cats: lions, tigers, cougars, black and spotted leopards, servals, bobcats, and Asian leopard cats, who live out their lives at Shambala.
+Shambala is currently home to 13 big cats, such as: lions, tigers, cougars, leopards, bobcats, and a serval, who live out their lives at Shambala.
 All have come to the Preserve after confiscation by authorities such as California Fish and Game, the United States Department of Agriculture, the ASCPA, and various Humane Societies.
 They are from roadside zoos and private citizens who realize that they have purchased an animal that they can no longer handle.
 The exotic cat trade is a huge business, just under illegal drugs, according to U.S. Fish and Wildlife.

 Once an animal is brought to Shambala, it remains here for the rest of its life.
 As a true sanctuary, we do not buy, breed, sell, trade, or subject our animals to commercial use.
 Our only purpose is to allow these magnificent animals to live out their lives with love and dignity.
 Each "Wild One" has the best human, nutritional, medical, emotional, and mental care possible.

-There are many ways you can support The Roar Foundation: you can "Join Our Pride" by becoming a member, become a "Wild Parent" through our adoption program, donate an item from our Wish List, attend a Safari Tour or an exclusive Sunset Safari, visit the Trading Post, volunteer, and for a truly memorable experience, an overnight Safari in one of our African tents!
+There are many ways you can support The Roar Foundation: you can "Join Our Pride" by becoming a member, become a "Wild Parent" through our adoption program, donate an item from our Wish List, attend a Safari Tour or an exclusive Sunset Safari, visit the Trading Post, and volunteer.

 Shambala Under Construction